xfhg/intercept/README.md

 - **Pattern matching:** intercept uses regex pattern matching technique to scan code for known vulnerabilities and customised patterns, reducing the time and effort required to identify and fix these common issues.
 [Library with more than 1500 patterns](https://github.com/xfhg/intercept/tree/master/policy/unstable.yaml)
 - **Customizable rules:** intercept allows users to customize all security rules used to scan their code, making it possible to tailor the scanning process to the specific requirements of their application or organization.
+- **REGO/OPA Compatible Ruleset:** Leverage REGO for Open Policy Agent (OPA) policies to enforce comprehensive governance across your cloud-native stack.
+Validate, audit, and ensure full compatibility of JSON/YAML configurations, Kubernetes resources, Terraform plans, and inter-service API requests.
+Streamline policy enforcement and backward compatibility checks within distributed systems and microservices architecture.
 - **API endpoint checks:** intercept supports gathering API data and applying the same pattern matching policies throughout it's response, complete with full telemetry.
 - **Integration with CI/CD:** intercept can easily be integrated into continuous integration and continuous deployment (CI/CD) pipelines, allowing security testing to be performed automatically as part of the development process.
 - **Detailed reporting:** intercept provides detailed reports on vulnerabilities and security issues, _fully compliant SARIF output_, including severity ratings and remediation advice, making it easy for developers to prioritize and address security concerns early on.
 - **Support for any programming language:** intercept supports scanning through any programming languages or file types,  making it a versatile tool for security testing across a range of applications and environments.
-- **CUE Lang compatible ruleset:** intercept CUE Lang policies reduce boilerplate in large-scale configurations.
-Validate text-based YML/TOML data files or programmatic data such as incoming RPCs and validate backwards compatibility.
+- **CUE Lang compatible ruleset:** intercept CUE Lang policies/schemas reduce boilerplate in large-scale configurations.
+Validate text-based YAML/TOML/JSON data files or programmatic data such as incoming RPCs and validate backwards compatibility.
 - **No daemons, low footprint, self-updatable binary**
-- **Ultra flexible fine-grained regex policies**
+- **Ultra flexible fine-grained regex policies or highly detailed REGO logic**
 - **No custom policy language, reduced complexity**
-- New **CUE Lang schemas** normalized and simplified representations of constraints
 - **Weaponised** ripgrep on steroids (CUE Lang + API checks)
 - **Open source**